Warren Humphreys

 Warren Humphreys (born 1 April 1952) is an English professional golfer.

+Career

-Humphreys was born in Kingston.
+In 1952, Humphreys was born in Kingston upon Thames, England.
 He had a successful amateur career, winning the 1971 English Amateur, and playing on that year's winning Great Britain & Ireland Walker Cup team.

-He turned professional towards the end of 1971.
-Humphreys made the top one hundred on the European Tour Order of Merit thirteen times, with a best ranking of twentieth in 1973.
+In 1971, Humphreys turned professional.
+He made the top one hundred on the European Tour Order of Merit thirteen times with a best ranking of twentieth in 1973.
 His sole European Tour tournament victory came at the 1985 Portuguese Open.

-Golf Broadcasting

 Since retiring from tournament golf he has worked as a golf broadcaster, for Sky Sports and The Golf Channel.